radekstepan/release-log/README.md

 ## Configuration Options (API)

-The `generateChangelog` function accepts an options object with the following properties:
+The `generateChangelog` function accepts an options object (`ChangelogConfig`) with the following properties:

 | Option          | Type                               | Default                                                      | Description                                                                                                                                                              |
 | --------------- | ---------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |